주 콘텐츠로 건너뛰기

 13. Nintendo

 Nintendo boasts a traditional, streamlined FAQ page.
-Due to its length, Nintendo’s FAQ utilizes jump-to lists—allowing users to click on the question that relates to their own and jump to the section of the page that answers it.
+Due to its length, Nintendo’s FAQ utilizes jump-to lists, allowing users to click on a question that relates to their own and jump to the section of the page that answers it.

-Nintendo also creates a strong self-service experience by sharing answers in a readable format along with different language options.
-Most questions follow a standard structure, explaining a tool or concept and then elaborating on the resolution.
+The video game company also creates a strong self-service experience by sharing answers in a readable format, along with different language options.
+Most questions follow a standard structure: They explain a tool or concept and then elaborate on the resolution.

-This strategy ensures that users find answers to all aspects of their questions, increasing the likelihood that they’ll find a resolution.
+This strategy ensures that users find answers to all aspects of their questions, increasing the likelihood of finding a resolution.

 14. Upwork

-Upwork has one of the most successful FAQ pages around, thanks to features like:
+Upwork has one of the most user-friendly FAQ pages around, thanks to features like:

 The FAQ page also gives visitors the option to connect with a support agent or the Upwork Community.